Adaptive Cross-Layer Attention for Image Restoration: Experiments

 \subsection{Image Compression Artifacts Reduction}

-For the task of image compression artifacts reduction (CAR), we compare our methods with DnCNN~\cite{zhang2017beyond}, RNAN~\cite{zhang2019residual}, and PANet~\cite{mei2020pyramid}.
+For the task of image compression artifacts reduction (CAR), we compare our methods with DnCNN~\cite{zhang2017beyond}, RNAN~\cite{zhang2019residual}, PANet~\cite{mei2020pyramid}, and SwinIR~\cite{liang2021swinir}.
 All methods are evaluated on LIVE1~\cite{sheikh2005live} and Classic5~\cite{foi2007pointwise}.
 To obtain the low-quality compressed images, we follow the standard JPEG compression process and use the MATLAB JPEG encoder with quality $q = 10, 20, 30, 40$.
-For fair comparison, the results are only evaluated on the Y channel in the YCbCr Space.
+For a fair comparison, the results are only evaluated on the Y channel in the YCbCr Space.
 We also use PSNR as the metric to evaluate different methods.
 The results are shown in Table~\ref{table:CAR_results}, where a 16-layer EDSR is used as the baseline CNN backbone.
-It can be observed that both CLA and ACLA boost the performance of the CNN backbone and surpass other baseline methods on all the benchmarks at different JPEG compression qualities.
+It can be observed that ACLA boosts the performance of the CNN backbone and surpass other baseline methods on all the benchmarks at different JPEG compression qualities. \textbf{The average improvements of PSNR over the top baseline SwinIR for compression quality 10, 20, 30, and 40 are 0.115 dB, 0.100 dB, 0.115 dB, and 0.105 dB}.
+To verify that such improvement is statistically significant and out of the range of error, we train ACLA and the current SOTA method SwinIR for different compression qualities ten times with different seeds for random initialization of the networks.
+The mean and standard deviation of different runs are shown in Table~\ref{table:CAR_q}.
+Then we perform t-test between the results of ACLA and SwinIR on all benchmark datasets with all the compression qualities.
+The largest p-value of the t-test among all the datasets and compression qualities is $0.0024 \ll 0.05$ on Classic5 with compression quality 30, which is much less than 0.05, suggesting that the improvement of ACLA over SwinIR for image compression artifacts reduction is statistically significant.